Reform Act 1832

-The Representation of the People Act 1832 (also known as the 1832 Reform Act, Great Reform Act or First Reform Act) was an Act of Parliament of the United Kingdom (indexed as 2 & 3 Will.
-IV c.
-45) that introduced major changes to the electoral system of England and Wales.
-It abolished tiny districts, gave representation to cities, gave the vote to small landowners, tenant farmers, shopkeepers, householders who paid a yearly rental of £10 or more, and some lodgers.
-Only qualifying men were able to vote; the Act introduced the first explicit statutory bar to women voting by defining a voter as a male person.
+The Representation of the People Act 1832 (also known as the Reform Act 1832, Great Reform Act or First Reform Act) was an act of the Parliament of the United Kingdom (indexed as 2 & 3 Will.
+4. c.
+45) to reform the electoral system in England and Wales and to expand the franchise.
+The measure was brought forward by the Whig government of Prime Minister Charles Grey, 2nd Earl Grey.